ninchkn78/game/README.md

 Cheat keys that enhance gameplay should not work when the ball isn't launched or the game is paused

+Ball gets faster every time it hits a paddle to keep the game engaging
 ### Impressions